adamskopl/blog/20200324/README.md

 - physical dimensions
 - [pixel ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio)

-Event if screens have the same physical width and height, the different pixel displaying characteristics, may cause the same image to be displayed with different dimensions.
+Even if screens have the same physical width and height, the different pixel displaying characteristics may cause the same image to be displayed with different dimensions.
 There's no way to programmatically get rid of that problem.
 Manual calibration will be necessary, but thankfully only once for each device (software will store calibration settings).